itss-maaann/TextUtils/README.md

 To use TextUtils, follow these steps:

 1. Clone the repository or download the source code.
+2. Install NPM and run npm install in root directory of project to include node dependencies
-2. Open the TextUtils application in your preferred web browser.
+3. Open the TextUtils application in your preferred web browser.
-3. Enter or paste the text you want to manipulate or analyze into the text input field.
+4. Enter or paste the text you want to manipulate or analyze into the text input field.
-4. Select the desired text manipulation or analysis options.
+5. Select the desired text manipulation or analysis options.
-5. Click the desired buttons to see the results.
+6. Click the desired buttons to see the results.

 ## Contributing